 We have gone to Luss and watched the moon come up by Loch Lomond a few times in the past and it’s really quite spectacular (if you have decent weather).
 Boden Boo, just near the Erskine Bridge, is also a brilliant place to do some moon spotting.

-Watch an autumn sunset
+Watch an Autumn Sunset

 Sunset is waaaay earlier in October and November (it’s at about 4pm in mid-November) which means you can take the kids to go watch a sunset and still get home for dinner time.